polettix/ETOOBUSY/_posts/2023-10-21-pwc238-persistence-sort.md

 }
 ```

-The Schwartziant ransform has a different *taste* this time, because it
+The Schwartziant transform has a different *taste* this time, because it
 goes on a natural "reading" way instead of going backwards.
 Still, it's
 basically the same as before.